conorhennessy/php-Boy/README.md

-on login the pi now, updates from git and opens chromium (reopens if it crashes) and opens a java program to scrape/data
+on login the pi now, updates from git and opens chromium (reopens if it crashes) and opens a java program to scrape/process data